lytfyre/VancouverPinball/_posts/2015-08-18-replay-announcement.md

 See the [tournament page]({{site.url}}/leagues/replay2015/) for more details on the tournament format!

+We're on [Facebook](https://www.facebook.com/events/1698227503743219/) and [Meetup](http://www.meetup.com/Replay-Pinball-League/) for questions and discussion, and if you want to RSVP.

 To prepare for the league, August 26th and Sept.
 2nd will be freeplay evenings at Lamplighter.